AGCoL SyMAP Queries UA

 query results tab

-The only way to remove query results from the left tab is by selecting them in this table followed by Remove Selected Query.
+The only way to remove query results from the left tab is by selecting them in this table followed by Remove Selected, all remove all with Remove All.

 Email Comments To: symap@agcol.arizona.edu